|

 The computer, at this point, unable to 'trust' the

-collection of signals because together they are not making
+collection of signals because together at that time they are not making

-sense in it's logic, will simply go to limp mode in the
+sense in it's logic, may simply go to 'limp mode' in the

 transmission, as well, to protect it.
 It will make the operator aware that